19Andrei97/One-of-Twenty/README.md

 # One Of Twenty

-One Of Twenty is a game project that I started to learn the basics of c++.
+One Of Twenty is a game project that I started to learn the basics of c++ while providing a something more than just a test.

 ## Requirements

 - C++17 compatible compiler (Visual Studio 2022 recommended)
 - [SFML](https://www.sfml-dev.org/) (Simple and Fast Multimedia Library)
+- [entt](https://github.com/skypjack/entt) (Entity Component System by Michele Caini)

 ## Installation

 1. Clone the repository
 2. Install SFML and configure your project to include it
+3. Install entt, you can follow the how to in their github project.
-3. Build using Visual Studio 2022 or another C++17 compatible compiler
+4. Build using Visual Studio 2022 or another C++17 compatible compiler

-## Usage

-- Run the game using the generated executable
-- Configure options via the `config.json` file
-- Modify map and entity logic in the source files

 ## Project Structure